A ROSE BY ANY OTHER NAME: Rose McGowan in Conan the Barbarian

 Seriously, this chatter about the 1982 version of Conan the Barbarian being some sort of classic needs to stop.
 John Milius' treatment of author Robert E. Howard's pulp hero was a lumbering bore, with a wooden Arnold Schwarzenegger not yet seasoned enough to work up the charisma that would serve him well in later pictures.
-Still, I'm now forced to recall the '82 model with at least some smidgen of fond nostalgia after sitting through the perfectly dreadful Conan the Barbarian, 2011 Edition.
+Still, I'm now forced to recall the '82 model with at least some smidgen of fond nostalgia after sitting through the perfectly dreadful Conan the Barbarian (* out of four), 2011 Edition.

 A humorless endurance test from the director (Marcus Nispel) who previously desecrated horror staples both good (The Texas Chain Saw Massacre) and bad (Friday the 13th) with so-what? remakes, this Conan fails in practically every respect.
 Despite being presented in 3-D, this sports characters who barely fill out one dimension.
 The battle sequences are staged with little variance and no imagination.
 There is one nifty FX scene involving an army of monsters made out of sand, but even this becomes idiotic once it's apparent that a single tap will cause them to fall apart (guess they should have been fashioned from adamantium instead).